 Aline Godfroid (Ph.D.
 Vrije Universiteit Brussel, Belgium, 2010) is an Assistant Professor of Second Language Studies at Michigan State University.
-She started doing eye-movement research during her doctoral studies at the Vrije Universiteit Brussel, in Belgium, for her eye-tracking research on the role of attention and awareness (‘noticing’) in incidental L2 vocabulary learning.
-Dr. Godfroid specialises in cognitive processes in second language acquisition.
+She started doing eye-movement research during her doctoral studies at the Vrije Universiteit Brussel, in Belgium, and is currently the co-director of the Second Language Sudies Eye-tracking Lab (with Paula Winke).
+Dr. Godfroid specializes in cognitive processes in second language acquisition.
 She teaches courses on L2 psycholinguistics, statistics, vocabulary acquisition and advanced research, as well as general introductions to the field of Second Language Acquisition.

 • Attention, awareness and the 'Noticing Hypothesis'